Frequently Asked Questions

 MIT Sloan does not have rolling admissions.
 Applications are reviewed in three rounds, immediately following each deadline.
 There may be some advantages to applying as early as possible, although applicants should apply when their application has been completed to the best of their ability.
 International applicants should apply in Round 1 or Round 2.
 LGO applicants must apply in one of the LGO rounds.
 If you are not accepted to the LGO program, your application may be considered for the MBA program in the following round.

-Can I apply in both application rounds?
+Can I apply in multiple application rounds?

 You can only apply once per year.
 You’ll have to decide which round is best for you.